acatone-git/QuickPanels/README.md

 ## Setup

-1. Install  Rainmeter (Portable Installation) to C:\Rainmeter & Select "Run Rainmeter" at the end of the install
+1. Install  Rainmeter (Portable Installation) to "C:\Rainmeter" & Select "Run Rainmeter" at the end of the installation process
 2. Unload all the default Rainmeter "Skins" (Right Click > Unload Skin) that will appear on your screen
 3. Open File Explorer, navigate to "C:\Rainmeter" & delete the "Skins" Folder
 4. Download the QuickPanels archive from the [release page](link)